livelearndev/Devops_Training/Linux_Lab.md

 ## Working with files
 #### Standard streams
 These are three standard streams that are established when a Linux command is executed: **stdin, stdout, stderr**.
 In computing, a stream is something that can transfer data.
 In the case of these streams, that data is text.
+These values are always used for stdin, stdout, and stderr:

+    0: stdin
+    1: stdout
+    2: stderr

     stdin: accept often text as input (from keyboard, files, output of previous command)
     Eg: from keyboard: